 Rectal prolapse tends to develop gradually.
 Initially, the prolapse can come out after a bowel movement (BM), then return to its normal position.
 As the problem worsens, the protrusion may need to be pushed back in.
 For some people, it might stay outside and cause a sensation of “sitting on a ball.”

 A = Rectal Prolapse B = Hemorrhoids

-A colonoscopy will often be necessary to rule out any associated polyps or cancer prior to consideration of treatment for rectal prolapse.
-Colonoscopy is a procedure where a long, flexible, tubular instrument called a colonoscope is used to look at the entire inner lining of the colon (large intestine) and the rectum.
+- Colonoscopy: Colonoscopy is a procedure where a long, flexible, tubular instrument called a colonoscope is used to look at the entire inner lining of the colon (large intestine) and the rectum.
+This will often be necessary to rule out any associated polyps or cancer prior to treatment for rectal prolapse.